 Our Powerful Partnerships program is committed to working with organizations that are taking steps to address their own sustainability goals while positively impacting their communities.
 In 2023, we distributed \$125,000 across 10 nonprofit organizations to educate their clients, employees and donors on ways to save energy and money on their bills and decrease their carbon emissions.
 Safety and emergency preparedness are also focal points within the education program.
-The Powerful Partnerships program, now in its seventh year, has worked with a total of 80 organizations and has donated \$830,000 as of 2023.
+The Powerful Partnerships program has worked with a total of 80 organizations and has donated \$830,000 as of 2023.